William Thomas White

-Sir William Thomas White, GCMG, PC (UK), PC (Can) (November 13, 1866February 11, 1955), was a Canadian politician and Cabinet minister.
+Sir William Thomas White PC KCMG (13 November 1866 – 11 February 1955), was a Canadian politician and Cabinet minister.
+He served as minister of finance from 1911 to 1919 under Prime Minister Robert Borden.
+As finance minister, White introduced the income tax to help fund Canada's World War I efforts.

-Biography
+Early life

 White worked as a reporter for the Toronto Evening Telegram in 1890, and subsequently worked for Toronto's Assessment Department.
 He received a Bachelor of Arts degree from the University of Toronto in 1895, and a law degree from Osgoode Law School in 1899.

-White did not practice law after his graduation, but instead worked as a Managing Director for the National Trust Company, Ltd., becoming its Vice-President in 1911.
+White did not practice law after his graduation, but instead worked as a managing director for the National Trust Company, Ltd., becoming its vice-president in 1911.
 National Trust was incorporated in 1898 by Senator George Albertus Cox and Edward Rogers Wood.
 National Trust Company, Ltd. became part of Bank of Nova Scotia as Scotia Trust in 1997.

+Political career and finance minister

 White was initially a Liberal party member, but his views diverged from the party's policies on some key matters.
 He was a supporter of British imperialism, and joined Clifford Sifton and other Liberals in signing an anti - reciprocity manifesto in 1911.

 Although he had few allies in the Conservative Party, White was respected by party leader Robert Borden, who recognized that White's presence would bring some disaffected Liberals to the party.
 After winning the general election of 1911, Borden appointed White as his Minister of Finance.
 White did not hold a seat in the House of Commons of Canada at the time, and in fact had never campaigned for public office before.
 Nevertheless, he was elected by acclamation in a by-election in the eastern Ontario riding of Leeds, after another Conservative Member of Parliament (MP) was convinced to resign.

 White was responsible for managing Canada's finances during World War I. His approach was conservative, and he was reluctant to interfere with private enterprise or even to raise taxes in the early period of the war.
 Although he eventually made some interventions (including fixed profit margins and regulated food supplies), he continued to reject fundamental changes in the nation's finances.
 One exception was the introduction in 1917 of an income tax of 4% on all income of single men over $2,000; for Canadians with annual incomes of more than $6,000, the tax rate ranged from 2 to 25 per cent.
 Though it was intended as a temporary war measure and despite White's recommendation that "a year or two after the war is over, the measure should be reviewed by the minister of finance of the day, with a view of judging whether it is suitable to the conditions which then prevail," income tax became a permanent feature of Canadian life.